w3f/polkadot-wiki-old/docs/polkadot/learn/parachains.md

 Transaction fees in a native parachain token can also be an implementation choice of parachains.
 Polkadot makes no hard and fast rules for how the parachains decide on original validity of transactions.
 For example, a parachain may be implemented so that transactions must pay a minimum fee to collators to be valid.
 The relay chain will enforce this validity.
 Similarly, a parachain could not include that in their implementation and Polkadot would still enforce its validity.

 Parachains are not required to have their own token and if they do it is up to the parachain to make the economic case for their token, not Polkadot.

+## Examples

+Some examples of parachains:

+- **Encrypted Consortium Chains** - These are possibly private chains that do not leak any information to the public, but still can be interacted with trustlessly due to the nature of the ICMP protocol.
+- **High Frequency Chains** - These are chains which can compute many transactions in a short amount of time by taking certain trade-offs or making optimizations.
+- **Privacy Chains** - These are chains which do not leak any information to the public through use of novel cryptography.
+- **Smart Contract Chains** - These are chains which can have additional logic implemented on them through the deployment of code known as _smart contracts_.

 ## FAQ